ami-inn/query/notes.md

 enables the ability to create an arbitary number of queries based on some input usequeries gives you the flexcibility to creat an arbitary number of queries all in parellel and then derive any value you need from all the queries as a whole

+to avoid loading indicator we use prefetching on mouse enter event its entirely likely that even with prefetching the user will still see a loading indicator if the repsonse is slow